rajh-phuyal/42minitalk/README.md

 # 42minitalk
+A small data exchange program
-A server and a client in C
+using UNIX signals between a server and a client in C